-There are two people that I remember vividly who inspired me to develop the WELLFIT Cancer Exercise program that helps cancer patients improve their quality of life with exercise.
-Meeting them and hearing their story triggered something in me.
+There are two people that I remember vividly who inspired me to develop an Exercise Program just for cancer patients.
+Meeting the two amazing people and hearing their stories inspired me to take action.
 They lit that spark that empowered me to fight through my personal battles and carry on to help them with theirs.

 When I sit back and think of my journey I have to think of theirs.
 The two that made me analyze, decipher, and try to solve.
 I love a problem and I love to figure out a solution.

 Well both Peter and Pecita had problems that needed solutions.
 And both had cancer.

 My First Cancer Patient